Most reliable oven brands

 How built-in oven brands compare

-If you're looking for an oven which gives you a decade or more of trouble-free cooking, you'll want to pick from the brands which top our table.
-The top two brands have just a 16% chance that their ovens will develop a fault over 10 years.
+If you're looking for an oven which gives you a decade or so of trouble-free cooking, you'll want to pick from the brand which tops our table.
+If you buy an oven from this brand, there's only a one in 10 chance that it'll break down within the first nine years.
+This brand also has several Best Buys among our listings.

 We work out reliability scores based on the proportion of ovens with problems per brand in our customer survey.
 Faults are weighted, so if a brand has more serious faults it will be awarded a lower score than a brand that experiences minor (repairable) faults.
 We also adjust scores according to the age of the oven.
 Newer ovens that develop faults early on will be more heavily penalised than models that develop a fault further down the line.